Lavedonio/Alexandria/version_logs/development.md

 - GSheetsTool class was calling a unset attribute (self.spreadsheet) in an error message.
 - GSheetsTool wasn't setting the correct worksheet when setting by the sheet_url parameter in its \_\_init\_\_ and set_spreadsheet_by_url methods.
 - GSheetsTool now can take either a String or Integer value for the sheet_gid parameter in its \_\_init\_\_ and set_worksheet_by_id methods.
+- general_tools log module still had the old file name; changed to correct one.

 ## Other additions:
 - Refactored documentation to create a clearer README